Help for searching

 The advanced search also gives you the option of limiting results to specific types of material in advance e.g. a book, specific languages, or a specific time period.

-Finally, you can choose whether you want your query words to be in succession or if you want them to be at the start of your post.
+Finally, you can choose whether you want your search terms to be in succession or if you want them to be at the start of your post.
 This function is found in the menu 'contains’.

-If you choose the function ’exactly like this’, a search of climate change will show hits where these words are placed next to each other in this exact order.
+If you choose the function ’exactly like this’, a search of climate change will show results where these words are placed next to each other in this exact order.

 If you choose the function ’starting with’, you can search for the first words in a title.

-For example, the search paradise will show hits on Paradise Lost, Paradise Regained, but not This Side of Paradise.
+For example, the search paradise will show results for Paradise Lost, Paradise Regained, but not This Side of Paradise.

 You need to be logged in to view your loans and reservations, renew loans, pay fees or change PIN code.
 You can find your account by clicking on your name in the top right corner of the screen or in the menu if you're using a smartphone.